dvidos/handcrafted-os/readme.md

 ### things done

+* improve the headers in the kernel, put them in a single folder, with whatever public interface they will contain.
+* organize folders, especially process could be a subfolder inside kernel, with a single public header and mutliple internal headers and c files
 * fix readline() to have many instances, not only one
 * improve screen experience, by implementing scrolling back
 * a few virtual terminals (e.g. a way of switching between two of them,